zephyrproject-rtos/zephyr/samples/net/mbedtls_dtlsclient/README.rst

 	> Write to server: ok
 	.
 Closing the connection... done

-In the server side you should see this
+On the server side you should see this

 .. code-block:: console